chronoDave/spider/README.md

 ---

-`spider` is a tiny TypeScript static site generator meant for small personal websites.
+`spider` is a tiny TypeScript static site generator (SSR) meant for small personal websites.
 It uses a modular plugin system for maximum flexibility.

 ## Features